 Don't Sneak Out of the Meeting

-Best practices for teleconferences require being present throughout the entire meeting.
+Teleconference best practices require being present throughout the entire meeting.
 Unless it is an absolute emergency—bathroom or otherwise—remain in front of the camera and engaged in the meeting.
 Even if stepping away does not interrupt the meeting or conference, it could lead to awkward situations when an attendee does not hear something discussed.

-Following the above best practices while teleconferencing will help your meetings go more smoothly, increase productivity, and save you time and money.
+Following the above teleconference best practices and teleconference meeting protocol will help your meetings go more smoothly, increase productivity, and save you time and money.
 Whether you are teleconferencing with your team, colleagues, or clients, you want to present yourself professionally.
-Engaging in proper teleconferencing etiquette exudes professionalism and competence.
+Engaging in proper teleconference etiquette exudes professionalism and competence.